 Christmas stands for hope, merriment and bliss.
 It also stands for all things delicious and exciting.
-While you are leashed in the the mundane meals, say Hurrah for Christmas is here- a chance to savour everything appetizing and sumptuous.
+While you are leashed in the mundane meals, say Hurrah for Christmas is here- a chance to savour everything appetizing and sumptuous.
 From Christmas cake to Christmas dinner, Christmas tree to gifts on this special season, every bit of this festival is bound to make you go merry and crooning.

 1. Poland: Makowiec